Comcast Logo

 What is the company Comcast?

 Comcast is a US-based global media corporation that provides mobile communications, high-speed Internet, and television services.
-She also shoots programs and supports work through her brands.
+It is one of the world’s largest broadcasting and cable television companies.
+The brand produces content and operates through various brands, such as Xfinity, NBCUniversal, and Sky.

 Who founded Comcast?